What is the SS7 protocol?

 Message Transfer Part 1 (MTP1) – Physical Layer

-Transfers bits over a physical channel in form of electrical signals.
+Transfers bits over a physical channel in the form of electrical signals.
 Have physical ports to connect the cables.
-A card may have its own CPU and RAM.
+A card may have its CPU and RAM.
 When someone buys an SS7 card, it also comes with MTP2.
-An SS7 card may have multiple slots and each slot has multiple channels (32 – E1, 24 -T1).
+An SS7 card may have multiple ports with multiple channels (32 – E1, 24 -T1).

 Transfers the error-free frames between two directly connected nodes.
 It maintains the receiver and sender windows.
-Uses sliding window protocol and retransmissions for flow and error control respectively.
+It uses sliding window protocol and retransmissions for flow and error control.

 What are the functions of the MTP2 layer?

-- Link Alignment- does link alignment based on the request from MTP3.
+- Link Alignment– provides link alignment procedures when requested from its user(MTP3).

 - Flow control– if the receiver is slow, sending mtp2 gives an indication to its user for congestion.

-- Link Status- link status is given to the user, the status may be, in service(UP), out of service(DOWN), or congestion(CONGESYED).
+- Link Status– link status is given to the user.
+The status may be, in service(UP), out of service(DOWN), or congestion(CONGESTED).

 Message Transfer Part 3(MTP3) – Network Layer